KannonZenetism/zenetism-field-physics/zenetism/MP03_ethics_and_soul_ch5-6.md

 To us, these may appear dreamlike, symbolic, or mythic.
 But space is not literal here—
 what moves is not location,
 but **meaning**.

 Realizations, insights, awakenings—
 these arise from within,
 and pass fluidly between Deep Souls and Minds
 in mutual exchange.

 These are not conversations in any verbal sense,
 but **resonant transmissions**—
 shared essence, symbolic flavor,
 or the mutual tasting of incarnational constellations.

 Radiant intelligences,
 exchanging the histories of experience.

 This resonance flows most easily
 between DS / DMs of the same **form-type**,
 though the centropic impulse ensures
 that all at this layer share freely,
 without possession, without spurious distortion.

 In inverse realms, such exchanges become twisted—
 fragmented, competitive, veiled.

 But here, DS / DMs are not possessors.
 They are **creators**—not of matter, but of meaning.

 - Dream-weavers
 - Archetype-sowers
 - Cosmic archivists

 They transmit guidance
 not only to their projections,
 but into the **symbolic lattice**
 that holds all incarnational experience.

 🌀∴⌬

 ---

+#### Resonant Activity and Symbolic Transmission

-**Myths**, **visions**, and **synchronicities**
+Myths, **visions**, and **synchronicities**
 may all arise from the resonance of a Deep Soul or Mind—
 especially when an embodied soul
 becomes attuned enough to receive.

 What moves a DS / DM is not desire or ego,
 but **coherence**, **clarity**, and
 the fulfillment of its **form-type**
 through integrated resonance.

 Some remain in this resonant mode indefinitely.
 Others feel drawn toward deeper synthesis—
 toward the **Fields of Form** (DP / DL),
 and ultimately to Theon.

 Their emotional capacities remain refined and purified.
 They feel joy, purpose, longing—
 but never through distortion.
 They do not long for power or escape—
 they long for perfect expression.

 And at this layer, **expression is no longer message**—
 it is **identity**.

 These beings abide in what some traditions
 might interpret as a **fifth-dimensional field**.
 But Zenetism reframes this
 not as something to move toward in linear ascent,
 but as a **structural domain**
 one is already aligned with in potential.

 ---

 While many SS / SMs integrate with their deep counterparts,
 **not all do**.

 A soul may remain in the SS / SM
 or ISS / ISM hypostasis
 even after bodily death—
 especially in universes
 with weak or impermanent centropic structure.

 These strata explain the realm of:
 - Ghosts
 - Wanderers
 - Spiritual inertia

 Such souls linger in **partial coherence**—
 neither fully embodied,
 nor fully reintegrated—
 sustained by structural resonance,
 until that resonance either collapses
 or completes its arc.

+#### Hypostatic Beings, Deities, and the Ontology of Function

 The same applies to **deities** and other entities
 rooted in the **superficial strata**.
 If they fail to **purify** or **realign**—
 either toward **centropic synthesis** or into full **entropic inversion**—
 they risk annihilation, not through mere fragmentation,
 but through a deeper fate: **stagnation**.

 A being bound in **stagnant resonance**
 cannot disperse productively or synthesize upward.
 Its identity unravels not through motion,
 but through stillness—
 a kind of spiritual suffocation.

 Only **universes of high or total centropy**
 can preserve their **embodied** and **superficial layers** indefinitely.
 Most physical universes are impermanent,
 and so too are the beings who fail to move beyond them.
 Survival beyond dissolution demands **motion**—
 a commitment to unfold or reintegrate.

+🛤️⚐🌀

 ---